-The Doctor of Physical Therapy program at the University of South Alabama prepares graduates for professional practice and is designed as an entry-level, first PT degree.
-Throughout the program, students develop necessary communication skills in addition to professional and manual skills and techniques.
+The Doctor of Physical Therapy program at the University of South Alabama prepares graduates for professional practice and is designed as an entry-level, first Physical Therapy degree.
+Throughout the DPT program, students develop necessary communication skills in addition to professional and manual skills and techniques.
 Strong emphasis is placed on gaining clinical reasoning/problem solving skills and the ability to practice as an independent primary care provider in any employment setting.
-Graduates will also have the capability of assuming responsibilities in areas of administration, consultation and research in physical therapy.
+Graduates of the DPT program will also have the capability of assuming responsibilities in areas of administration, consultation and research in physical therapy.

 Physical Therapists use their minds and hands to:

 - Diagnose and manage movement dysfunction and enhance physical and functional abilities.

 - Restore, maintain, and promote optimal physical function and optimal wellness and fitness and optimal quality of life as it relates to movement and health.